dgryski/go-perfbook/performance.md

    or mandelbrot removing sqrt, or lttb removing abs cheap checks before more expensive checks:
     e.g., strcmp before regexp, (q.v., bloom filter before query)

+Program tuning improvements are cumulative.
+5x 3% improvements is a 15% improvement.
+Making optimizations it's worth it to think about the expected performance improvement.
+Replacing a hash function with a faster one is a constant factor improvement.

+Log parsing example:
+   - time parsing is slow
+   - adding a single item cache is good
+   - removing time parsing and doing some integer math by hand is against faster
+   - general algorithm is slow, you can be faster because you know more about your problem

 Profile regularly to ensure the track the performance characteristics of your system and be prepared to re-optimize as your traffic changes.
 Know the